 Amabelle D Nwakanma, is a passionate servant leader and human services specialist, with over a decade of experience spanning four continents.
-She has been pivotal to the development and implementation of impactful programs and innovative strategies that promote the psychosocial, health and economic development of people who have been abused and violated, plagued by addictions, mental health challenges, and generally disempowered – with a particular focus on women and children
+She has been pivotal to the development and implementation of impactful programs and innovative strategies that promote the psychosocial, health and economic development of the most vulnerable and disempowered – with a particular focus on women and children.

 With a first degree in Behavioural Neuroscience, and postgraduate degrees in Quality Management, and Global Public Health and Policy, she possesses a keen understanding of organizational and human dynamics, adopting a holistic human-centred approach to her style and interventions.

-She is also committed to strengthening the local systems that respond to the scourge of human trafficking and other social ills, and is dedicated to ensuring apposite recovery, reintegration, and empowerment programs to meet the short and long-term needs of survivors.
+She is fully committed to strengthening the capacities of local social and health systems that respond to the scourge of human trafficking and other social ills, and works to promote apposite recovery, reintegration, and empowerment programs to meet the short and long-term needs of survivors.
 To that end, she sits on several boards and spearheads initiatives, working closely with public, private, and civil society bodies to increase their overall effectiveness and impact as service providers.
-Her areas of expertise encompass program management, behaviour management, strategy development, psycho-social development, capacity building, performance coaching, and personal development.